The Manager Usage Dashboard

 See exactly where your allowance is going

-The two meters at the top — Credits and Tokens — fill as the cycle progresses, with the percent used colour-banded so you can read the state at a glance.
-Hover any item in the activity table to see whether it consumed credits, tokens, or both.
+Three meters at the top — Tokens, Documents, and Storage — fill as the cycle progresses, with the percent used colour-banded so you can read the state at a glance.
+Tokens and Documents reset at the start of each cycle; Storage is cumulative and only frees up when you delete files.
+Hover any item in the activity table to see whether it consumed documents, tokens, or both.
 No more wondering whether a slow week was AI insights or bulk uploads — the breakdown is right there.

 Auto-reload covers the busy weeks

-Set a threshold and a top-up amount per currency, and FolioReady refills as soon as you drop below the threshold.
-The next folio upload, email send, or AI call goes through without interruption — and the top-up shows up on your next invoice.
+Set a threshold and a top-up amount per ledger, and FolioReady refills as soon as you drop below the threshold.
+The next document upload or AI call goes through without interruption — and the top-up shows up on your next invoice.
 Turn it off and you'll just accumulate overage instead, billed at cycle end.

 A spend cap you actually control